guyrt/quizMe/test/README.md

 - Test the code, not the framework.
 (Don't test that django does django stuff, django already does that)

 ## Running Pytest:
-- In pycharm there should be a run config called "pytest in test" that will work properly
+- pycharm run config called "pytest in test" that will work properly.
+You can run it with the debugger and step through the code as it runs when invoked in this manner.
+- Pycharm run config called "pytest parallel" that runs the same suite with the additional argument `-n auto` which will invoke the test in parallel using all available cores.
 - To directly run:
 ```shell
 docker compose up -d  &